apiato/apiato/docs/_docs/B.general/porto-sap.md

 *(The Ship engine will auto load and register everything automatically for you)*.

-For the autoloading to work flawlessly you MUST adhere to the component's naming conventions and structure.
+For the auto-loading to work flawlessly you MUST adhere to the component's naming conventions and structure.
 So you need to read the `documentation page` of every component before creating it.

 ##### Rules